krishnakaushik25/MERNG-Social-Media-APP/README.md

 If you have already registered, you can loin with the same creds you gave for registration otherwise it displays the error!!

+#### For deployment ,we will be using Netlify for frontend that is from ReactJs code.
+And for node js and express we will be using Heroku.

+* The merng-client folder contains the client code and it is deployed in [Netlify - One of the best tools for automating modern web projects](https://www.netlify.com/)
+* The merng-server folder contains server related code including authentication and it is deployed in [Heroku: Cloud Application Platform](https://www.heroku.com)

 The list of resources that I used for building this project are listed in the acknowledgements.

 ### Built With